References on energy savings from heating systems

 The Bitkom Building Survey analyzes how digital technologies - e.g. building automation - can contribute to reducing emissions in the building sector.

-A showcase for smart energy from the north-east of Germany
+WindNODE: A showcase for smart energy from Germany

-More than 50 partners will be working together on the northeast German model region for smart energy, as part of the collaborative WindNODE project.
+More than 50 partners were working together on the northeast German model region for smart energy, as part of the collaborative WindNODE project.

 Adaptive facade collectors for solar architecture

 The ArKol research project was developing novel thermal solar collectors for use in building facades.
-Borderstep supports the project consortium on behalf of Fraunhofer ISE.
+Borderstep supported the project consortium on behalf of Fraunhofer ISE.

 ProSHAPE developed a control approach and business models that enable decentralized energy management in quarters.